 As California counties continue to lift COVID-19 workplace restrictions on businesses, employers will need to ensure they implement policies to protect the health of their workforce.
 Most employers have been focusing these efforts on regulating employee activities.
 However, by reviewing the terms of their lease, they may find that they can offer a greater level of protection to their employees.

 Natalie Maples advises clients on real estate transactions and negotiations.
-She counsels clients on issues related to site acquisition and development, land use, commercial and residential lease agreements, and a wide spectrum ...
+She counsels clients on issues related to site acquisition and development, land use, commercial and residential lease agreements, title and survey ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.